Canon 750D vs Nikon P900

 |16.||Nikon B500||-||stereo / mono||-||-||micro||2.0||Y||Y||Y|

 It is notable that the 750D has a hotshoe, while the P900 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 750D and the P900 have been discontinued, but can regularly be found used on eBay.
-The 750D was replaced by the Canon 800D, while the P900 was followed by the Nikon P1000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 750D Manual (free pdf) or the online Nikon P900 Manual.
+Both the 750D and the P900 have been discontinued, but can regularly be found used on ebay.
+The 750D was replaced by the Canon 800D, while the P900 was followed by the Nikon P950.
+Further information on the features and operation of the 750D and P900 can be found, respectively, in the Canon 750D Manual (free pdf) or the online Nikon P900 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 750D and the Nikon P900?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.